Veridise/veridise-docs/vanguard/custom-detectors/solidity-dialect.md

   is the corresponding kind.
 * `address`: the `Value` corresponding to the address to which this call is made.

+#### Iterators

+* `CallArgument`: objects representing the arguments to this call, excluding values such as address, call value, etc.
+  Each of these objects provides a `.argIndex` property indicating the index of the argument, as well as a `.value` property that has the actual `Value` provided as the argument.

 ### Expression: InternalCall

 Represents an internal call (within the same contract).